 ||2 garlic cloves, crushed Salt

 ||A few sprigs of parsley, finely chopped

 - Drain the chickpeas and simmer in fresh water for about an hour or until tender.
 Drain, reserving the water.

 - Process the chickpeas in a food processor with the next four ingredients and a few tablespoons of the cooking liquid to make a creamy consistency.

 - Spoon onto a flat plate garnished with a drizzle of olive oil, a dusting of paprika (traditionally in the shape of a cross), and a little parsley.
 Serve with warm pita bread for dipping.

 Garbanzo Beans Fun Facts

 For a crunchy, delicious snack, try roasting chickpeas.
 Rinse well and drain a can or two, spread them on a paper towel-lined baking sheet, and blot until completely dry.
-Remove the paper towel, drizzle on a few tablespoons of olive oil and roll them around to coat.
+Remove the paper towel, drizzle on a few tablespoons of coconut oil and roll them around to coat.
 Pop them in a 400 degree oven for 30 to 40 minutes or until golden brown and crunchy.
 Season with salt and Cajun or Creole seasoning (or garlic and onion - be creative!).